BetterMint/BetterMint-RE-1/README.md

    - Bypass protections cleanly
    - Can explain what the protections were doing

-This was originally rated:
+Originally rated:

 > **Difficulty:** “not that hard tbh.”

-So yeah, it’s meant to be accessible but not completely braindead.
+So it’s meant to be accessible but not completely braindead.

 ---